-The 4 MRYPs and 13 FERs approved in 2023 aim to reach close to 1.1 million girls, boys and adolescents by the end of the programmes.
+The 4 MRYPs and 13 FERs approved in 2023 aim to reach close to 1.1 million children and adolescents by the end of the programmes.
 57% of all children and adolescents targeted are girls, and 8.2% are children with disabilities (56% girls).

-Combining the 1.1 million girls, boys and adolescents targeted by newly-approved programmes in 2023, with the approximate 5.1 million (3.83 million via MYRPs and 1.22 million via FERs) of already target learners from existing programmes active in 2023, implies a targeted reach of about 6.2 million when all these programmes end between 2024 and 2027.
+Combining the 1.1 million children and adolescents targeted by newly approved programmes in 2023, with the more than 5.1 million (3.83 million via MYRPs and 1.22 million via FERs) learners targeted by existing programmes active in 2023, implies a targeted reach of about 6.2 million when all these programmes end between 2024 and 2027.

-Linking these figures to ECW's reach targets in the strategic plan (11.9 million reach for FERs and 7.6 million reach for MYRPs) estimates that the average number of children targeted is on-track for MYRPs and off-track for FERs.
-As FERs are a response to a sudden onset crisis, on average, more children are to be targeted and reached by each individual FER programme.
-This can be achieved by increasing the budget envelopes for FERs so that more children can be supported by an individual FER, or by reducing the existing cost-per-child, thereby maintaining current budgetary levels.
+Linking these figures to ECW's reach targets in the strategic plan (11.9 million to be reached via FERs and 7.6 million via MYRPs), the average number of children targeted is on track for MYRPs and off track for FERs.
+As FERs are a response to sudden-onset crises, more children on average are to be targeted and reached by each individual FER programme.
+This can be achieved by increasing the budget envelopes for FERs so that more children can be supported by an individual FER, or by reducing the existing budget per child, thereby maintaining current budgetary levels.
 A combination is also possible.
-However, the result of the latter approach would result into shorter or a less comprehensive set of education support to each learner and their learning space.
+However, reducing the budget per child would result in a shorter or less comprehensive set of education support to each learner, and less support for their learning spaces.

-Like previous years, the vast majority - or 77% - of girls, boys and adolescent children targeted by the programmes approved in 2023 are or shall be going to the primary education level.
-As aimed for, 10% of children are or shall go to early childhood education, and 13% shall or are going to secondary education (see figure 2 below).
-FERs focus more on learners at the primary education level compared to MYRPs whereby 5% and 15% of learners are targeted at Early Childhood Education (ECE) and secondary education level, respectively.
-MYRPs on the contrary have a bigger focus on pre-primary education as 15% of the children targeted are or will be going to ECE, and 10% to secondary education levels.
-Only minor one percentual differences of girls targeted exist between education levels.
+Like previous years, the vast majority - 77% - of children and adolescents targeted by the programmes approved in 2023 are or will be going to primary school.
+As aimed for, 10% of children are or will go to pre-primary and 13% will or are going to secondary school (Figure 2).
+FERs focus more on learners at the primary education level, compared to MYRPs.
+FERs target 5% of learners at the level of early childhood education (ECE) and 15% at the level of secondary education.
+MYRPs have a bigger focus on pre-primary education, as they target 15% of the children at the ECE level and 10% at the secondary education level.
+Only minor differences exist between the percentage of girls and boys targeted at each education level.